Nory Pouncil is the visionary behind iAmHealthyFit.com.

 I felt energetic, lighter, and began to love the woman I saw in the mirror.

-After taking control of my physical health and a few other transitions, I decided to return to the US.
+After taking control of my physical health and basically falling in love with my now husband, I decided to return to the US.

 I knew the quality of the food was different but felt equipped because I knew what to do.